greglook/dataphage/README.md

 - scripts for pulling data from external data sources
 - a script to process file data and populate Vault

+## Terminology

+A _source_ is an entity which holds some original data.
+Typically, each website or application will be its own source of data.
+For example, GMail, Github, Withings, CardioTrainer, etc are all sources.
+Each source may have many _topics_, which represent a specific kind of data.
+For example, scale readings for a specific person would be a topic in Withings; run tracks in CardioTrainer would be another.

+Each source has some general configuration (e.g., access credentials) and a list of registered topics.
+Each topic can have configuration as well, for example to specify names, qualifiers, etc.

+For each topic, the system keeps track of a set of time ranges indicating what periods have been retrieved from the source for that topic.
+This is the topic's _coverage_.
+By default, the system shouldn't re-fetch data for a topic unless the user explicitly requests it.

+When topics fetch data, it results in _raw records_.
+These are keyed by the primary identifier in the source, which aids in further deduplication.

 ## Processing Steps

 Data follows an _ingestion_ procedure, by which is integrated into the existing